Updated on June 18th, 2020 by Josh Arnold

 International REITs could be a valuable option for investors interested in diversifying their portfolios.
 There are many international Real Estate Investment Trusts based outside the U.S. with quality business models and high dividend yields.

 One example is Granite Real Estate Investment Trust (GRP.U) (GRT-UN.TO), a REIT based in Canada.
-Not only does Granite have a strong business model, but it also pays a robust 4.3% dividend yield, which is about twice the level of the S&P 500.
+Not only does Granite have a proven business model, but it also pays a robust 4.3% dividend yield, which is about twice the level of the S&P 500.

 Granite also pays its dividend monthly; a more attractive dividend schedule than REITs which pay dividends quarterly.

-Granite is one of only 41 stocks that pay monthly dividends.
+Granite is one of only 56 stocks that pays monthly dividends.
 You can access the full database of monthly dividend stocks (along with important financial metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below:

 Granite is listed in both Toronto and New York, and for this article, we’ll be using the New York listing and US dollars.